BEE4750/hw05/README.md

 After completing this lab, students will be able to:

-* formulate a linear programming model for generating capacity expansion with renewables;
+* formulate a mixed-integer linear program for a solid waste management problem with operational decisions;
-* use `JuMP.jl` to solve a linear program;
+* interpret the solution to this program to provide insight into what facilities to operate;
-* interpret the solution of a linear program and its shadow prices;
+* visualize the solution results as a network of waste flows;
-* evaluate the impact of a carbon tax on capacity expansion solutions.
+* modify the problem and resulting program to evaluate new proposed investments.

 ## Repository Overview